 - Weakness of the heart muscle

-If you were diagnosed with any of the above conditions and you suspect it may be an incorrect diagnosis, you should seek a second opinion from a heart and lung specialist.
+If you were diagnosed with any of the above conditions and you suspect a misdiagnosis, you should seek a second opinion from a heart and lung specialist.
 They will be able to make sure the diagnosis isn’t something less common, such as pericardial mesothelioma.

 Treatment of Pericardial Mesothelioma

-Mesothelioma of the pericardium is difficult to treat because the cancer is located so close to the heart.
-The major treatments used to treat the disease include surgery to remove the visible signs of tumor, radiotherapy to shrink the size of the tumor, and chemotherapy to kill all tumor cells that weren’t removed by radiation and surgery.
+Mesothelioma of the pericardium is difficult to treat because of the cancer’s proximity to the heart.
+There are several methods used to treat the disease.
+Surgery can remove the visible signs of tumor.
+Radiation therapy can shrink the size of the tumor and relieve symptoms.
+Chemotherapy is often the first line of treatment.
+Doctors also use chemotherapy to kill tumor cells that weren’t removed by radiation and surgery.